Develop with Orchestration SDK: iOS

 // start journey

-TSIdo.startJourney(journeyId: <journey name>,
+try TSIdo.startJourney(journeyId: <journey ID>,

 options: .init(additionalParams: <additional-params>, // Additional params